 The estate is located in the community Flörsheim-Dalsheim (area Wonnegau) in the German wine-growing region Rheinhessen, The origin goes back to the year 1789, when Johann Leonhard Keller, who emigrated from Switzerland due to the unrest of the French Revolution, settled in Dalsheim and started to work in agriculture and viticulture.
-He acquired the pen-owned four-hectare share "Upper Hubacker" of the historic Hubacker, where still stands almost exclusively Riesling with a long-term average yield of 45 hl / ha.
-In 2000, a six-meter-high natural stone tower made of the limestone of the location and the region was built in this parade block to underline its importance.
-In the family Bible, Georg Keller (1841-1820) reports on the special quality of the Hubacker wines.
-Today, the traditional business is run by Klaus Keller and his son Klaus-Peter and wife Julia.
+He acquired the convent owned four-hectare share "Upper Hubacker" of the historical situation Hubacker in which even today almost exclusively Riesling with a long-term average yield of 45 hl / ha.
+In 2000, a six-meter-high natural stone tower made from the limestone of the location and the region was built in this parade block to underline its importance.
+In the family Bible, Georg Keller (1841-1820) reports on the special quality of Hubacker wines.
+Today, the traditional business is run by Klaus Keller, son Klaus-Peter and wife Julia.
 Felix Keller brings in his own ideas after graduating from high school, viticulture instruction from von Buhl, Emrich-Schönleber, Julian Haart and areas in Champagne.

 It is worked to rigorous quality criteria.
 Highest attention is on healthy and physiologically mature Grapes are laid by selective hand picking.
 In the basement becomes one noninvasive Principle with minimal intervention (controlled idleness) practiced to preserve the natural potential of the grapes.
 The aim is typical of the limestone and slate embossed top wines.
 The musts will be spontaneous fermented with vineyard's own natural yeasts at low temperatures.
 The fermentation lasts at least eight to ten weeks, at Crying for up to half a year.
 The wines are depending on the type of wine in the stainless steel tank or im big wooden barrel expanded.
 Become from the top locations Big plants produced.
 The winery is a member of VDP (Verband deutscher Prädikatsweingüter) and at the association Message in a Bottle,